apache/airflow/docs/apache-airflow/security/access-control.rst

   airflow roles create <Role1> <Role2>

-You could then assign the given role to a new user using the ``airflow users add-role`` CLI command.
+You can then assign the given role to a new user using the ``airflow users add-role`` CLI command.
 Note that adding and removing permissions for a role can only be completed in the UI.

 Resource-Based permissions